philosodad/com.johnpdaigle/source/complexable/2018-02-18-the-kevin-bacon-problem.html.markdown

       primary_title: "Developing", start_year: 1994,
       tconst: "tt0185275"}]

 Next, we're going to work on how to start filtering through this data.
-The code up to this point is (avaiable here)[https://github.com/philosodad/dataday/tree/2.18], and my first pass at solving all these problems is [available here](https://github.com/philosodad/tiny_bacon_oracle) if you want to read ahead.
+The code up to this point is [avaiable here](https://github.com/philosodad/dataday/tree/2.18), and my first pass at solving all these problems is [available here](https://github.com/philosodad/tiny_bacon_oracle) if you want to read ahead.